pandening/MemKit-Cluster/README.md

 ---------------------------------
 #####1.2016/9/9      set up the project with total code 4026 lines.
 #####2.2016/9/10     re-organize the files,and set up the auto-dump engine,you can rebuild the memkit now~
+#####3.2016/9/11     (1). create the .sh file,you can use .sh file to run the memkit
+                     (2). more apis,such as 'ps','ss','ks',etc,you can check the consoleRunner.h file to get details
+                     (3). new timer and thread factory,more fixable and stable.

 License?
 ---------------------------------